-That our American forests abound in plants which possess the most valuable medicinal virtues is abundantly attested by scores of the most eminent medical writers and teachers of this and other countries.
+That our American forests abound in plants which possess the most valuable medicinal virtues is abundantly attested by scores of the most emine w medical writers and teachers of this and other countries.
 Even the untrooped Indians had discovered the usefulness of many native plants before the advent of the white race.
 This information, imparted freely to the whites, led the latter to continue investigations until to-day we have a rich assortment of most valuable American medicinal roots.

-Dr. Pierce, of Buffalo, N. Y., believes that our American forests abound in medicinal roots for the cure of most obstinate and fatal discases, if we would properly investigate them, and, in confirmation of this conviction, he points with pride to the most marvelous cures effected by his "Golden Medical Discovery," which has proven itself to be the most efficient stomach tonic, liver invigorator, heart tonic and regulator, and blood cleanser known to medical science.
+Dr. Pierce, of Buffalo, N. Y., believes that our American forests abound in medicual roots for the cure of most obstinate and fatal diseases, if we would properly investigate them, and, in confirmation of this conviction, he points with pride to the most marvelous cures effected by his "Golden Medical Discovery," which has proven itself to be the most efficient stomach tonic, liver invigorator, heart tonic and regulator, and blood cleanser known to medical science.
 Dyspepsia, or indigestion, torpid liver, functional and even valvular and other affections of the heart yield to its curative action.

-The reason why "Golden Medical Dis- and other displacements caused by covery" cures these and many other weakness, ulceration of uterus and affections, is clearly shown in a little kindred affections, often after many book of extracts from the standard medical works which is mailed lree to any address by Dr. R. V. Pierce, of Buffalo, N. Y., to all sending request for the same.
-To add in healing the standard standard the same.
+The reason why "Golden Medical Dis- | and other displacements caused by covery" cures these and many other weakness, ulceration of uterus and affections, is clearly shown in a little kindred affections, often after many book of extracts from the standard other advertised medicines and physi-medical works which is mulied free to any address by Dr. R. V. Pierce, of Buffalo, N. Y., to all sending request women in all stations of life, whose for the same.
+To aid in healing old sores, or ulcers, dermined and broken-down by over-